 The ideal logo matches and compliments your brand.
 Besides, it should create an emotional connection with the audience to bring forth the memories related to that brand and the emotions they had during the interactions.

 One of the important things to consider while designing a logo is the places where you are going to use it.
 Obviously, it will be used in different formats, sizes, and colors, on different backgrounds and promo materials.
 Be sure to make it simple and flexible enough.

 Typography is another important part of brand identity, as it’s built not only on visual elements but also texts.
 With the right chosen typography, you can have a more lasting impact on your audience.
 Each font has its own character and personality, so by picking one of them, you attribute those characteristics to your brand.

 What else do you need to do besides defining the font family?
 Choose the sizes of your texts and headlines, the line spacing and paragraphs, and don’t forget about being consistent on different platforms.

 Never underestimate the power of colors.
 Colors convey certain emotions and feelings, so you need to select the right ones.
 Choose 1- 3 primary colors and a few extra ones to use alongside the primary ones.

 Add the color palette specifications to your brand style guide by adding the HEX and RGB color values for each color and the recommended combinations.

 This is how Google shows the color palettes and values in its Visual Assets Guidelines.

-Sure, we will recognize this colors wherever we see them.
+Sure, we will recognize these colors wherever we see them.
 This is how it should be.
 So, be consistent with your brand colors and let people recognize your brand through them.